iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 `Proportion editing` allow you to edit multiple vertices or objects, which are in some radius from active vertex/object.
-You can change radius by mouse wheel or f/F keys.
+You can change radius by mouse wheel or ==`f` / `F`== keys.
 You can also use different fallow-of types (smooth, sphere, sharp, linear, etc.).

-Moving 3D cursor with holding S-C and RMB will snap to grid or other snapping mode (useful to snap per vertices for example).
+Moving 3D cursor with holding ==`S-`== and then `C-` and `RMB` will snap it to grid or other snapping mode (useful to snap per vertices for example).

-You can select through objects, by S-LMB.
+You can select through objects by some path (multiple objects, first, second, etc.), by ==`S-LMB`== keys.

+How to adjust wireframe shading?
+?
 You can adjust wireframe (and any other) shading in dropdown menu, for example x-ray transparency, background color, etc.

+How to quickly hide all UI elements?
+?
-To see plain scene (without UI), you can just disable overlays and gizmo (top right menu)
+To see plain scene (without UI), you can just disable overlays and gizmo (top right menu).

+Can shading PIE menu be customized?
+?
 You can add extra shading pie (Z) menu items in keymap settings.

-You can hide/show multiple objects in outliner, by holding LMB key on eye icon.
+You can hide/show multiple objects in outliner, by holding and dragging ==`LMB`== key on eye icon.

+I can't see my object in viewport, and can't enable visibility in outliner, what I can do?
+?
-Outliner has additional Restriction Toggles (Filter icon), if you not see some object which must be visible, check Disable in viewport toggle.
+Outliner has additional `Restriction Toggles` (Filter icon), if you not see some object which must be visible, try to enable `Disable in Viewport` icon in `Filter` → `Restriction toggles` items.

+How to hide collection completely and make it non-selectable?
+?
-You can hide entire collection from all modes and disable selecting items from it by Excluded from View layer toggle in Outliner.
+You can hide entire collection from all modes and disable selecting items from it by `Excluded from View layer` (checkbox) toggle in Outliner.

+How to place object in multiple collections?
+?
-To place objects to multiple collections use Link to Collection (S-M).
+To place objects to multiple collections use Link to Collection (`S-M`).

+How to delete collection and objects in it?
+?
-You delete collection and objects in it by RMB on collection and Delete Hierarchy.
+You delete collection and objects in it by context menu (`RMB` on collection) and `Delete Hierarchy`.

+How to select all objects in collection?
+?
-You can select all objects in collection by RMB on collection and Select Objects.
+You can select all objects in collection by `RMB` on collection and click on `Select Objects`.

-You can group multiple objects by Empty object and parenting (C-P), useful when you need to transform group of items and visualize selection of them in viewport.
+You can group multiple objects by Empty object and parenting ==(`C-P`)==, useful when you need to transform group of items and visualize selection of them in viewport.

 TODO: note backface culling (can be enabled in shading options).

+Can shade smooth be applied to individual faces?
+?
-Shade smooth can be applied to individual faces.
+Yes, shade smooth can be applied to individual faces, select face in face mode (3) and then apply it from context menu.

+How to set angle for shade smooth?
+?
-You can change shade smooth angle in operations menu (appear in bottom left or F9).
+Apply `Shade Auto Smooth`, and then you can change shade smooth angle in operations menu (appear in bottom left or F9).

-You mark specific edge as sharp, select it, RMB and Mark Sharp.

-Shade smooth by Angle very useful to smooth for example cylinder with angle of 30 DEG.
+Shade smooth by Angle very useful to smooth for example cylinder with angle of $30\degree$.

+How to mark sharp edges?
+?
+You can mark specific edge as sharp, select it, `RMB` and `Mark Sharp`.

+How to flip normals?
+?
-You can flip normal by selecting it and press M-N, then flip.
+You can flip normal by selecting it and press `M-N`, then `flip`.

 # 13: The Extrude, Inset, and Knife Tools

+Extrusion face in blender means?
+?
 Extrusion face (E) - create copy of face, move it and attach back to original face, original face will be deleted.

+How to cancel active operation?
+?
-To really cancel some action, like extrusion press ESC key and then C-Z to undo.
+To really cancel some action, like extrusion operation press `ESC` key and then `C-Z` to undo (if required).

+What difference between `Extrude Faces` and `Extrude Mainfold`?
+?
-Extrude Mainfold - attempt to extrude face and "trying" not create additional faces.
+`Extrude Mainfold` tool - attempt to extrude face and "trying" not create additional faces.
+> This tool is very similar to `Extrude Faces` but enables Dissolve
+> Orthogonal Edges by default.
+This causes the tool to automatically split
+> and remove adjacent faces when extruding inward

+What is Extrude along normals?
+?
-Extrude align normals - extrude face along its normal vector (check also offset even option), effect usually visible with multiple faces.
+`Extrude along normals` - extrude face along its normal vector (check also `Offset Even` option), effect usually visible with multiple faces.

+`Knife tool` - to confirm cut press ==`Enter`==.

+Knife tool - `A` toggle ==angle constrain==.

+Knife tool - `S` toggle ==distance measurement==.

+Knife tool - `C` toggle ==cut through===.

+How create multiple cuts with knife tool?
+?
-Knife tool - to confirm press Enter or space key.
-Knife tool - A toggle angle constrain.
-Knife tool - S toggle distance measurement.
-Knife tool - C toggle cut through.
-To create multiple cuts, press RMB when you want to finish cut and start new one.
-To cut geometry along a plane use Bisect tool, but select first all geometry.
+To create multiple cuts, press `RMB` when you want to finish cut and start new one.

+To cut geometry along a plane use ==`Bisect`== tool (in Knife submenu), but select first all geometry.

+How to quickly select extrusion mode?
+?
-M-E open extrude menu, which allow you to extrude along normals, individual faces, etc.
+`M-E` open extrude menu, which allow you to extrude along normals, individual faces, etc.

 # 14 - Bevel and Edge Loops

-You can use bevel tool on edges and vertices (V to toggle, C-S-B to start with vertices).
-Good shape to training is square.
+You can use bevel tool ==(`C-B`)== on edges and vertices (`V` to toggle, `C-S-B` to start with vertices).
+Good shape to training is box.

-You can adjust many bevel parameters, for example you can create custom Profile Type, which allow you to create custom bevel shape.
+You can adjust many bevel parameters (operations menu), for example you can create custom `Profile Type`, which allow you to create ==custom bevel shape==.

+Bevel looks weird in some specific shape, how to fix it?
+?
-Usually before you bevel object, you need to apply scale (C-A).
+Usually before you bevel object, you need to apply scale (`C-A`).

-When you use Loop-Cut (C-R) you can hold LMB to slide on edge.
-To disable slide in loop cut press Esc key.
-Before loop cut (LMB key) you can adjust segments amount using mouse scroll.
+When you use Loop-Cut (`C-R`) you can hold `LMB` to ==slide on edge==.

+Before loop cut you can adjust segments amount using ==mouse scroll==.

-To move edge quickly and regardless object rotation use Edge slide tool.
+To move edge quickly and regardless object rotation use `Edge slide` tool.

+How to select edge/face loop?
+?
-M-LMB C-M-LMB can select edge/face loop (use it in different modes).
+`M-LMB` and `C-M-LMB` can select edge/face loop (use it in different select modes).

-Loop cut can't go through face with 5+ edges (ngons) and through triangles.
+Loop cut can't go through face with ==5+ edges (ngon's)== and through triangles.

 # 15 - Subdivide, Fill, and Merge